EXECUTIVE TEAM AND BOARD OF DIRECTORS

 Mr. Ahlgren is a Chartered Professional Accountant, Chartered Accountant and has extensive experience having served as CFO and Corporate Secretary with AQM Copper Inc. and previously with First Coal Corporation, until its purchase by Xstrata Coal Canada.
 Recently, Mr. Ahlgren has been assisting in the restructuring of a company with operations in Argentina and with a mining company in transition following a purchase of a mine in the United States.
 Prior to First Coal, Mr. Ahlgren served as Vice President Finance with Kinross Gold Corporation.
 Mr. Ahlgren is a graduate of the University of Manitoba with a Bachelor of Commerce (Honours) in Accounting and Finance.

-Chief Operating Officer, Graphite One (Alaska) Inc.
+Chief Operating Officer and Director, Graphite One (Alaska) Inc.

 Mr. Foo has more than 35 years of experience in the mining sector, including 21 years in Alaska.
 He has served as President and General Manager for Donlin Gold LLC, General Manager for Alaska Gold Torrent, Chief Geologist and General Superintendent for Cortez Gold Mines (Nevada) and Project Manager roles with Placer Dome and Barrick Gold Corporation.
 He also served as Mining Section Chief at the Alaska Department of Natural Resources and is widely respected for his ability to build durable working relationships with state and federal regulatory agencies and Alaska Native stakeholders.